torvi-c/cs1.6-audio-wav-converter/README.md

 There is not limit to how many files you can drag and drop in one go so go all out. <br>
 Made for cs 1.6 wav sound requirements*

+# The version here on the *main* branch is the ZIP version (Zips the files) <br> The *AWC-1.0.4-Final* version in the release section saves all converts to "converted" folder.

 ## Wav Export Specifications -
 Channels: 1 \
 Audio Sample Rate: 22050Hz \